ericjazmawira/E-COMMERCE_DB/README.md

 ## Usage

-This database can be used in any backend system requiring robust product management with Kenyan market relevance.
+This database can be used in any backend system requiring robust product management with Kenyan and african  market relevance.
 Import the schema into platforms like:

 - MySQL or MariaDB
 - PostgreSQL (with slight syntax tweaks)